Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the kinetic case

-where the set~$\calB_{\Delta t}$ is defined as the set of configurations~$(q,p)\in\calQ\times\bbR^{d}$ such that the property~\eqref{eq:SV_property} holds, namely: \begin{itemize} \item the Newton method for the \textit{forward} problem is converging so that~$\varphi_{\Delta t}(q,p)$ is well-defined, \item the Newton method for the \textit{backward} problem, namely starting from~$(q,-p)$, is converging so that~$\varphi_{\Delta t}\circ S\circ\varphi_{\Delta t}(q,p)$ is well-defined, \item the solutions to the forward and backward problems satisfy the reversibility property~\eqref{eq:SV_property}. \end{itemize} It is then easy to check that the property~\eqref{eq:SV_property} holds for the flow with reversibility checks~$\varphi_{\Delta t}^{\rm rev}$.
-Moreover, one can check that~$\varphi_{\Delta t}^{\rm rev}$ is a measurable map which preserves the Lebesgue measure over~$\calQ$.
+where the set~$\calB_{\Delta t}$ is defined as the set of configurations~$(q,p)\in\calQ\times\bbR^{d}$ such that the property~\eqref{eq:SV_property} holds, namely: \begin{itemize} \item the Newton method for the \textit{forward} problem is converging so that~$\varphi_{\Delta t}^{\rm GSV}(q,p)$ is well-defined; \item the Newton method for the \textit{backward} problem, namely starting from~$(q,-p)$, is converging, so that~$\varphi_{\Delta t}^{\rm GSV}\circ S\circ\varphi_{\Delta t}^{\rm GSV}(q,p)$ is well-defined; \item the solutions to the forward and backward problems satisfy the reversibility property: $S \circ \varphi_{\Delta t}^{\rm GSV}\circ S\circ\varphi_{\Delta t}^{\rm GSV}(q,p)=(q,p)$. \end{itemize} It is then easy to check that the property~\eqref{eq:SV_property} holds for the flow with reversibility checks~$\varphi_{\Delta t}^{\rm rev}$.
+Moreover, one can prove that~$\varphi_{\Delta t}^{\rm rev}$ is a measurable map which preserves the Lebesgue measure over~$\calQ$.
 These two ingredients ensure that the RM(G)HMC algorithms are unbiased.
 We refer to~\cite{lelievre_2023_i} for precise definitions and results.
+In the following, we refer to these algorithms with reversibility checks as RM(G)HMC even though in the literature, this denomination does not necessarily means that reversibility checks are used.